lcrespom/nash/docs/manual.md

 - `green /#fd971f`: green text on orange background.

 > Text coloring in `nash` is supported via the great [chalk](https://github.com/chalk/chalk) library.

+## Support for remote connections
+Because `nash` is just a UI wrapper around `bash`, it can be used in a remote connection **even if `nash` is not installed in the remote system**.
+When connecting to a remote system, e.g. via `ssh` or using a `docker run -it ...` command, the UI will be the default one provided by bash.
+If at any moment the user types `ctrl+r` at the command line, `nash` will gain control of the line editor and provide the same functionality as on the machine it was installed.